n2ygk/mulesoft-oauth2-scope-enforcer/README.md

 ### TODO
-- Add a "wildcard" enterprise scope validation which allows for securedBy scopes that explicitly do not include one of the required alternatives.
-Or just change the enterprise scope part to not care if one isn't present?
-This is basically to allow Client Credentials or Authorization Code....
 - consider refactoring Python into native Mule code
 - Caching of method:url decision for performance
 - add "late binding" of enterprise scopes via LDAP query (or similar) rather than carrying forward the (stale) groups that were valid at the initial authorization code grant.